 A single-entry visa permits you only one entry to the Schengen region; you cannot reenter the Schengen area when you leave it.
 A double-entry allots you two entries to the Schengen region; upon entering the region, you are permitted to leave it and return to it one time during the span of your efficacy time.
 Finally, multiple-entry provides you with an infinite number of entries to the Schengen region; you can enter the Schengen region, leave it, and re-enter it as numerous times as required.

 Duration of stay means the complete number of days your visa is valid for, i.e., the number of days you can live in the Schengen region with your visa.
 In addition, this number will be the complete number of days between the date of your entry and exit.
 For Schengen visas, the time to stay exceed surpass 90 days.

 This is the area where your permit was issued.
 So, for example, if you applied for a Schengen visa in Dubai, UAE, and it was declared by officials based there, such as the Dubai office, for a specific Schengen region, your visa will read.

 Issue In: Dubai.

 Issued on is the date on which your permit was issued

 Number of Passports

-This section is made at the preference of the Member State who declared your permit and comprised any suitable remarks associating with its general requirements.
+This section is made at the preference of the Member State who declared your permit and comprised any suitable remarks associated with its general requirements.

-Also click :- All You Need To Know About Schengen visa
+Also check:- All You Need To Know About Schengen visa